Jshot117/Portfolio_Website/readme.md

-# This is my portfolio webiste
+# This is my portfolio website

 ## Structure
 - about